Pensions and Divorce

 The CETV can in fact be a very misleading valuation and the figure provided can be dramatically affected by the method of valuation employed by the scheme provider.
 It is also important to take note of the date when a CETV was produced.
 The rules in relation to pensions and their valuations are subject to regular changes.
 It is for this reason, amongst others, that where we are dealing with substantial pension assets or pension funds where we are unsure of the accuracy of the CETV that a pension expert is brought on board.

 Pension experts can produce reports which not only consider the reliability of the CETV but provide various options and recommendations about the size of any pension share or offsetting.
 Pensions can be extremely complex and each pension scheme has rules peculiar to that particular product.
-Pension experts can produce a report for around £1,000.
-Failure to seek their advice could prove to be a very costly mistake.
+Pension experts can produce a report, and failure to seek their advice could prove to be a costly mistake.